jacob-moses/jacob-moses.github.io/cv.md

 :::
 ### Conference Presentations
 ::: {custom-style=Publications}
+“Historicizing Practitioners’ Emotions in the History of Medicine,” co-organizer with A. Arnold-Forster, Annual Meeting of the American Association for the History of Medicine, (Saratoga Springs, New York; April 22, 2022).

 “Selective Affinities: Reflections on Teaching STS in a Medical School,” Speaker on STS Pedagogy Panel, Science and Democracy Network, 2021 Annual Meeting, (virtual; June 25, 2021).